B3rndK/C64Neo6502/README.md

 DVI output is now implemented for all official C-64 VIC modes, textmode, multicolor textmode, hires, hires multicolor and extended color mode (ECM) .
 The design also supports fli support.
 No support for sprites or bitscrolling yet.
 The resolution used is a "quirk mode" of 340x240 and may not run on every display.
 You can enforce using a 640x480 mode by changing a single line of code in case you prefer a more safe timing.

 ## Input
 Keyboard input is currently handled by directly attaching a usb keyboard.
 There is currently no USB-hub supported, so you have to connect your USB keyboard directly.
+I am using the keyboard of the RaspberryPi foundation.

 ## WIP
 This is work in progress and is set up for fun.
 I will continue to improve the emulation.
-Next is a better keyboard support via CIA#1.
+Next is joystick support.

 ## How does it look?
 * This is how it currently looks like: